Chinese Mitten Crab

 Species Description

-The Chinese mitten crab is easy to identify by its “mitten-like” claws.
+The Chinese Mitten Crab is easy to identify by its “mitten-like” claws.
 Both sexes have dense patches of bristled hairs on the claws, although they tend to be fuller in males.
 Juveniles may not have any hair.
-Adult crabs range in size from 30-100 mm (1-4 in.) and have legs about double the length of the torso.
-The carapace differs from other crabs in the same order in North America; it is convex and very uneven, with four pairs of spines located on the side edges.
-Mitten crabs range in color from a light brownish-orange to a greenish-brown and the tips of the claws are usually white.
-They also have a small notch between the eyes.
+Adult crabs range in size from 30-100 mm (1-4 in) and have legs about double the length of the torso.
+The carapace differs from other crabs in the same order in North America; it is convex and uneven, with four pairs of spines on the side edges.
+The Mitten Crab ranges in color from a light brownish-orange to a greenish-brown and the tips of the claws are usually white.
+It also has a small notch between the eyes.

 Native & Introduced Ranges

-Native to southeastern Asia, the Chinese mitten crab has been introduced throughout the eastern and northern parts of Europe and the United States.
-Currently, California is the only U.S. state with a confirmed population of Chinese mitten crab.
-While there is no evidence they are established in the Great Lakes, specimens have been collected in the Detroit River, Lake Erie, and the Mississippi River Delta.
+Native to southeastern Asia, the Chinese Mitten Crab has been introduced throughout the eastern and northern parts of Europe and the United States.
+Currently, California is the only U.S. state with a confirmed population of Chinese Mitten Crab.
+While there is no evidence it is established in the Great Lakes, specimens have been collected in the Detroit River, Lake Erie, and the Mississippi River Delta.
 Several crabs have been reported along the East Coast, including the Delaware River and Delaware Bay in Pennsylvania; however, it is unclear if these are reproducing populations.

 Biology & Spread

-Chinese mitten crabs spread easily and disperse widely because they are skilled at walking on land and also because they cling to cargo ship barges and hulls.
-The Chinese mitten crab is believed to have arrived in the United States via cargo ships (by clinging and in ballast water).
-However, they are also intentionally and illegally released into non-native areas in order to establish a fishery, commonly sold in urban seafood markets.
+The Chinese Mitten Crab spreads easily and disperses widely because it is skilled at walking on land and can cling to cargo ship barges and hulls.
+It is believed to have arrived in the United States via cargo ships (by clinging and in ballast water).
+However, it is also intentionally and illegally released into non-native areas to establish a fishery, since it is commonly sold in urban seafood markets.

 Habitat